Measurements of Wgamma and Zgamma production in pp collisions at sqrt{s}= 7 TeV with the ATLAS detector at the LHC: Search for narrow resonances

 where the factor $\sigma_{\mbox{ {Fid}}}$, the signal fiducial cross section, is the only free parameter in this equation.
 The factor $\epsilon_{\mbox{ {Reco}}}$ is the signal reconstruction efficiency\footnote{$\epsilon_{\mbox{ {Reco}}}$ contains both the acceptance $A_{W\gamma(Z\gamma)}$ and the correction factor $C_{W \gamma(Z\gamma)}$ in Eq.(\ref{Equ:cs_fid}).}, defined as the number of signal events passing the detector simulation and the full event selection divided by the number of events generated in the extended fiducial volume defined in Table~\ref{tab:fiducialcut} but applying $E^{\gamma}_{\mathrm{T}}>40~\GeV$.
 The factor $\epsilon_{\mbox{ {Reco}}}$ accounts for the selection efficiency for signal events generated within the fiducial region.
 It includes, for example, effects due to the detector resolution on the lepton and photon transverse momentum and energies, and on the missing transverse energy.
 The normalization of the signal is determined simultaneously in the electron and muon samples for the combination.
 The results obtained are therefore less sensitive to statistical fluctuations in a given channel.\\

-The parameter of interest used in this analysis is the fiducial cross section of an eventual new physics signal. $\sigma_{\mbox{ {Fid}}}$ is scanned to check the compatibility of the data with a background only or a signal plus background hypothesis.
+The parameter of interest used in this analysis is the fiducial cross section of an eventual new-physics signal. $\sigma_{\mbox{ {Fid}}}$ is scanned to check the compatibility of the data with a background-only or a signal-plus-background hypothesis.